Generalized cones admitting a curvature-dimension condition: Introduction

+\begin{rem} We conjecture that the property $\mcp(\kappa N, N+1)$ can be improved to the condition $\CD(\kappa N, N+1)$ (Conjecture \ref{conj:wp}).
+Indeed, under the additional assumption that the space $(X, \met, \m)$ is also infinitesimal Hilbertian, i.e., it satisfies the condition $\RCD(\eta(N-1), N)$, the generalized cone satisfies the condition $\RCD(\kappa N, N+1)$.
+This was proved by the second author in \cite{ketterer:25}.
+The methods and ideas in \cite{ketterer:25} are almost completely separate from the current paper and heavily rely on nonsmooth calculus tools developed solely for $\RCD$ spaces. \end{rem} Section \ref{sec-Y-fib} is devoted to proving a converse statement of Theorem \ref{th:totmcp}, namely

 \begin{ithm}[From $\I\times^N_fX$ to $X$] Let $N\in (1,\infty)$, $\kappa\in \R$, and let $X$ be a proper, essentially nonbranching, complete, geodesic metric space with a Radon measure $\m$.
 Assume that $\smash{Y:=\I\times^N_f X}$ satisfies $\tCD_p(-\kappa N, N+1)$ and is {timelike} {$p$-essentially nonbranching} where $f: I\rightarrow [0, \infty)$ is smooth with $\partial I=f^{-1}(\{0\})$.
-Then \begin{itemize} \item $f''- \kappa f\leq 0$, and \item $X$ satisfies $\CD(\eta(N-1), N)$ where $\eta:=\sup_I\{ -(f')^2 + \kappa f^2\}$. \end{itemize} \end{ithm} \begin{rem} Under slightly stronger assumptions for $f$, i.e. $f^{-1}(\{0\})= \partial I$, also a metric analogue of this statement holds, and again the proof is verbatim the same. \end{rem} \begin{rem} Generalized cones in the sense of this paper are a special case of a class of generalized products studied by Soultanis \cite{soultanis}.
+Then \begin{itemize} \item $f''- \kappa f\leq 0$, and \item $X$ satisfies $\CD(\eta(N-1), N)$ where $\eta:=\sup_I\{ -(f')^2 + \kappa f^2\}$. \end{itemize} \end{ithm} \begin{rem} Under slightly stronger assumptions for $f$, i.e.\ $f^{-1}(\{0\})= \partial I$, also a metric analogue of this statement holds, and again the proof is verbatim the same. \end{rem} \begin{rem} Generalized cones in the sense of this paper are a special case of a class of generalized products studied by Soultanis \cite{soultanis}.
 In particular, in combination with (iv) of Remark \ref{Re:properties of CD(K,N)-densities and logarithmic convolutions} the first bulled point of \Cref{Th: Y to X} also follows from \cite[Cor.\ 6.3]{soultanis}. \end{rem}

 As a direct corollary we can upgrade the $\mathsf{CD}$-condition to the $\mathsf{RCD}$-condition if the fiber is infinitesimally Hilbertian, cf.\ Corollary \ref{cor-Y-TCD-X-RCD}.
+This is also proved in \cite{ketterer:25} by a different method.
 In proving these results we develop a novel and powerful two-dimensional localization method that we expect to be useful in its own right.

 Finally, we conclude the article by providing lists of standard cone constructions in Subsection \ref{subsec-new-ex} and give four main applications.
 To be precise we prove a synthetic Hawking singularity theorem \ref{cor-hawking}, a volume singularity theorem \ref{cor-vol-sing}, and a splitting theorem for generalized cones \ref{cor-spl-thm}.
 As the final application, we propose a new definition for lower curvature bounds for metric and metric measure spaces via appropriate lower curvature bounds for the generalized cones over the given space \ref{def-new-cb}.